-The Game Manager is the component that handles the faction creation, and some other general settings for the game.
-This is the main script that connects all the other components with each others.
+The Game Manager is the component that handles the faction initialization in the map and some other general settings for the game.
+This is the main script that connects each component with each other.

-When you’re creating a new map using the RTS Engine menu editor, this component is attached to an object called “GameManager”.
+When creating a new map using the RTS Engine menu, this component is attached to an object called ‘GameManage’.

 Selecting this object will display the inspector of the “GameManager.cs” script.
 It is composed of two parts: Factions and General Game Settings.

 - “Add Faction” button: This button allows you to add a new faction slot to the map.
 The amount of faction slots represents the maximal amount of factions that this map is capable of having.
 When playing this map with less than the maximal amount of factions allowed, the unused faction slots will simply be discarded.
 The button also displays the amount of faction slots (Faction Count).